About us

 Constanza Chorus Choir Photo

 Constanza Chorus also fundraises for charity through their concerts and CD sales.
-In the past few years we have raised thousands of pounds for charities such as the Cystic Fybrosis TrustDowns Syndrome AssociationCLIC Sargent Action on Hearing Loss and Help Musicians UK.
+Over the past thirteen years we have raised thousands of pounds for charities such as the Cystic Fybrosis TrustDowns Syndrome AssociationCLIC Sargent, Action on Hearing Loss, Help Musicians UK & Future Talent.

 Do you want to stay updated on all things Constanza?
 Then sign up to join our Friends of Constanza mailing list to get the latest information on concerts and ways to support us.